 There are now hundreds of gins available on the market.
 So how can we assess which are the best or, more importantly, which we personally prefer?

 WSET’s Systematic Approach to Tasting Spirits guides you on how to taste in a logical and professional manner.
 It is designed to build your skills at identifying key aromas and flavours, complementing the knowledge learnt through WSET qualifications.

 There are three key steps.
 We recommend that you write notes at each stage.

-When nosing a spirit there is no need to swirl the glass vigorously.
-This will release a lot of alcohol and could give you quite an unpleasant shock.
-Sniff gently and gradually try to build up a picture of the aromas - you won’t pick up everything in one go.
+When nosing a spirit, there is no need to swirl the glass vigorously.
+Swirling will release a lot of alcohol and could give you quite an unpleasant shock.
+Sniff gently, and gradually try to build up a picture of the aromas – you won’t pick up everything in one go.
 How intense are the aromas?
-As gin is fundamentally flavoured vodka, we would expect it to be quite light and delicate.
-To be classified as a gin there must be distinct aromas of juniper, but the distiller is trying to create a balance of different aromas.
-A classic recipe for a London dry gin includes coriander seeds, citrus peel, angelica root and orris root.
-The coriander and citrus are spicy and bright, sitting ‘above’ the juniper.
-The roots are rich and savoury and appear ‘below’ the juniper.
+To be classified as a gin there must be distinct aromas of juniper, but the distiller is trying to create a balance of different aromas ranging from those that are bright and lifted to those that are more earthy and savoury.

 Finally, look back at your notes and rate each gin you have tasted.
 Then use your notes to compare and decide on your personal favourites.

 The best way to find your favourite gin is to try lots of varieties!
 Or, if you’d like to learn more about the impact of production on flavour, why not take a WSET spirits course online or in the classroom?
 Visit our Where to Study page to find the right course provider for you.

 Written by Nicholas King, WSET Head of Product Development - Spirits, and Liam Scandrett, WSET Spirits Educator.